 Many UCSB students are Los Angeles, Calif.-bound following college.
 UCSB grads also flock to San Jose, Calif., which is home to salaries significantly above average (median pay is $81K).
 UCSB grads love their alma mater so much that many stick around in Santa Barbara despite the median salary there ranking lowest among popular cities ($62K).
 Other common destinations for UCSB grads include close-by San Francisco, Calif. and San Diego, Calif.

 UCSB students with a Master of Engineering (MEng / ME) can expect to make the most money (around $130K on average per year) compared to their fellow graduates.
 Those holding a B.A. in Sociology are less fortunate in terms of earnings, bringing in approximately $52K on average per year.

-Proficiency in Project Management is common among UCSB alumni, and when it comes to using it on the job, about one in five former students report doing so.
-Former Gauchos who have experience with Microsoft Word can expect to make 56 percent more than other alumni (about $110K on average).
-Competency in Microsoft Excel, Microsoft Office, and Engineering Design also warrants excellent remuneration.
+Proficiency in Microsoft Excel is common among UCSB alumni, and when it comes to using it on the job, roughly one in seven former students report doing so.
+Former Gauchos who have experience with Engineering Design can expect to make 24 percent more than other alumni ($85K on average).
+Proficiency in Project Management, Microsoft Office, and Data Analysis command top-of-the-line rewards as well.

 Benefits and Perks